DPDK/dpdk/doc/guides/nics/mlx5.rst

 - E-Switch Manager matching:

-  - For Bluefield with old FW
+  - For BlueField with old FW
-    which doesn't expose the E-Switch Manager vport ID in the capability, matching E-Switch Manager should be used only in Bluefield embedded CPU mode.
+    which doesn't expose the E-Switch Manager vport ID in the capability, matching E-Switch Manager should be used only in BlueField embedded CPU mode.

 - Raw encapsulation: